The staff profiles showcase our greatest asset – our people.

 Good for staff

-The new system is an add-on to IRIS, meaning you won't need to learn a new system.
-The new profile allows staff to showcase:
+The new profiles are an add-on to IRIS, meaning you won't need to learn a new system.
+The new profiles allow staff to showcase:

 - bio and contact details

 - research interests and funded research contracts

 - teaching philosophy, papers taught and supervisions

 - a wide range of professional activities

 We're also upgrading IRIS and enhancing the data feeds to IRIS from other University systems.

 The new system improves the experience for website visitors.
 Functionality includes:

 - search – both free text and by tags